aoterodelaroza/acpdb/README.md

 calculated with method `method.s` (given by key) or `method.i` (by ID) on property `prop.s` (by key) or `prop.i` (by ID) for atom with atomic number `z.i`, angular momentum channel with l = `l.i`, and exponent `exp.r`.

+This insert command has two purposes:

-The value for this term is `value.r`.
+- If VALUE is given the value for this term is inserted in the database as `value.r`.
 The units should be consistent with the property type of the indicated property.
 Optionally, the maximum coefficient for this term can also be given (`maxcoef.r`) if available.

+- If no VALUE is given but MAXCOEF is, then the term corresponding to the given method, property, atom, l, and exponent is updated with the MAXCOEF value (`maxcoef.r`).

 ### Deleting Data